Rockland, Ontario: Leisure

 In 2008, Rockland opened a 45000 sqft recreation centre, featuring a library, a YMCA, indoor swimming pool, and gymnasium, and theatre.

-A sporting event and training center opened in Rockland in 2011, featuring ice rinks, soccer fields, a baseball diamond and a running track.
+A sporting event and training centre opened in Rockland in 2011, featuring ice rinks, soccer fields, a baseball diamond and a running track.
 It is a national training facility for Hockey Canada.

 The Rockland Golf Club is located here.

 Parks include Du Moulin Park, with boat ramps to the Ottawa River, and the Simon park, with a baseball field.

 Transportation

 The community is served by Prescott-Russell Road 17, a two-lane road that by-passes the centre of the community to its north, though multiple businesses including big-box stores have been built along the roadway over the past several years.
 Heading west, it becomes Ottawa Road 174 heading towards Orleans and downtown Ottawa via Highway 417.
 Eastward it connects to municipalities such as Wendover, Alfred, Plantagenet and Hawkesbury.
 Prior to the downgrading of multiple roads across the province by the Ontario government during the 1990s, it was known as Ontario Highway 17 east of the Highway 417 and 174 split.
 During the past several years, there have been calls to widen Highway 174 between Trim Road and Rockland although the city of Ottawa had previously refused funding for the highway.
 However, some Ottawa councillors as well as the federal government have expressed support for the widen due to safety reasons and multiple fatal crashes.

 The community was also served by a commuter bus line operated by Leduc Bus Lines which offered 10–12 trips from the village to downtown Ottawa and Gatineau during rush hour.
 However, this service has been indefinitely suspended since 2020 citing health concerns and lack of demand.

 The community of Rockland expressed wishes to establish OC Transpo connections by the end of 2015 in hopes of exchanging Ottawa city culture with the rural French community that inhabits Rockland.
 However, given Rockland being outside the service area of OC Transpo, this connection has yet to be established.